-Dental Hygiene Technology Selective Program Admission Requirements
+Dental Hygiene Selective Admission Requirements

 The following are the minimum criteria and any additional requirements that must be met in order to be considered for program admission to the next cohort for the Dental Hygiene Program.
 These criteria will be similar for all the selective programs, but there may be some small differences or program specific requirements that must be completed.
 Please make sure you are aware of all the requirements.